SanazGheibi/CommunityDetection/CE_Louvain_V5/readme.txt

 cache in MB (default is 1):
 ./community graph.bin -c 4 -l -1 -v -q 0.0001 > graph.tree

+New option -r added by sanaz:
+"reorder file" --> The binary file to which the reordered graph is written after the ABFS reodering.
+This is needed, because if we want to feed the community assignments into another iterations, node IDs should match ./community graph.bin -r reordered.bin -c 4 -l -1 -v -q 0.0001 > graph.tree

 3. Displays information on the tree structure (number of hierarchical levels and nodes per level):